In making appointments as

 termination may include, without limitation, misconduct, incapacity, neglect of

-duty, or missing 4 Board meetings during any one calendar year.
+duty, or missing 4 Board meetings during any one fiscal year.

 (d) A majority of the Board members shall constitute a